Flipkart vs Amazon India Interview: Two Very Different Tests

 You're applying to both Flipkart and Amazon India at the same time.
 Smart.
 Efficient.
 Also, a little chaotic.
 Because these two companies, which operate in the same country selling some of the same products, have designed interview loops that have almost nothing in common beyond "there will be code."

-Same domain.
-Completely different tests.
+Same domain, different tests.

 Flipkart vs Amazon India: Rounds at a Glance